Tuyên Quang province: Geography

-The province has widely varying topography covering high mountains deep valleys; the dominant elevation of the province is in the range 200–600 m.
-The province is in the foothills of the Northern Highlands, which forms a broad crescent around the Tonkin Delta; its southern part has narrow river basins and mountain ranges (elevation below 300 m) and the northern part, particularly in Chiêm Hoá and Nà Hang districts the slopes are steep with hills taller than 1400 m (the highest mountain is Cham Chu at 1589 m).
+The topography covers mountains and valleys; the dominant elevation of the province is in the range 200–600 m.
+The province is in the foothills of the Northern Highlands, which forms a crescent around the Tonkin Delta; its southern part has river basins and mountain ranges (elevation below 300 m), and in the northern part, the slopes are steeper, with hills taller than 1400 m (the highest mountain is Cham Chu at 1589 m).
 The Tam Dao range is located in this province.

-In the southern part of the province, about 100 km away from Hanoi as the crow flies, is the provincial capital, also bearing the name of the capital city of the province, Tuyên Quang has an elevation below 100 m located on the right bank of the Lô River, a tributary of the Red River which rises at Hà Giang, near the Chinese border.
-Its major tributary is the Gâm River on its left bank.
+The Lô River, a tributary of the Red River, rises at Hà Giang, near the Chinese border.
+A tributary of the Lô is the Gâm River on its left bank.
 The province has a land area 5900 km2.
-The province's territory has only 7.2% of natural forest comprising both rain forest and monsoon forest.
+The province's territory has 7.2% of natural forest comprising both rain forest and monsoon forest.

-Water resources

 The distribution of river and stream network in the province is 0.98 km/km^{2}.
 There are three main rivers: Lô, Gâm and Pho Day.
 The Lô River originates in Van Nam, China, flows through Hà Giang to this province; it flows for a length of145 km in the province and drains an area of 2090 km2.
 Its maximum flow is 11,700 m^{3}/s, while the minimum flow recorded is 128 m^{3}/s.
-It is a navigable river and is a major water route of the province to carry goods to other provinces.
+It is a navigable river and is a water route of the province to carry goods to other provinces.
 The second major river is the Gâm, which originates in China and flows through Cao Bằng and Hà Giang, before entering Tuyên Quang.
 The Gâm joins the Lô at Tu Hiep.
 The river flows for 170 km length in the province draining an area of 2870 km2.
-The next major river of importance is the Pho Day River which rises in the Tam Dao Mountains in Bắc Kạn province.
+The next major river is the Pho Day River which rises in the Tam Dao Mountains.
 It traverses 84 km in the province through Yên Sơn, Sơn Dương District to Phú Thọ, and has a drainage area of 800 km2.
-The navigation possibilities of this river are very limited.
-In addition to the three major rivers, there is an abundance of small rivers, lakes and ponds (2000 ponds).
+There are other rivers, lakes and ponds (2000 ponds).
 The total volume of surface water available from all these sources is estimated at 10 BCM.
 River water is potable, clear and tasteless, has a pH value ranging from 6.5 and 7.5.
 The underground water resources of the province, according to preliminary assessments done in the past, was about 3,500,000 m^{3}/ngd.
-The water is potable with low mineral content.
-In addition, the province has three mineral water sources: two hot and one cool.
+The province has three mineral water sources: two hot and one cool.